early-payments icon

 Net 30 payment terms and “due in 30 days” generally refer to the same outcome: your supplier wants you to pay the invoice in one month.

-A net 30 payment term is common in B2B commerce, and is often combined with an early payment discount.
-You, as the customer, can pay the bill within 30 days to meet that term, or pay earlier for a discount if your supplier offers one.
 Due in 30 days more often applies to personal expenses such as utility bills, telephone bills, mortgage statements, and related expenses.
-In these cases, you have 30 days to pay the bill before incurring a penalty or surcharge.
+You have 30 days to pay the bill before incurring a penalty or surcharge in these cases.

-Do your customers pay their invoices on time?
-If they do and your finances are healthy, there’s no incentive to include an early payment discount
+• Do your customers pay their invoices on time?
+If they do and your business finances are healthy, there’s no incentive to offer an early payment discount.

 Examples of Net 30 Payment Terms with Early Payment Discounts